Skip to content

 • Remote rules are pulled by the SDK from DataKit or Dataway via /v1/datakit/pull?filters=true.

-• Local rules and remote rules take effect simultaneously.
-Data will be discarded if any rule is matched.
+• Local rules and remote rules take effect simultaneously, data will be discarded if any rule matches.

-• Blacklist filtering is executed after LineDataModifier and before local cache write.
+• Blacklist filtering is executed after LineDataModifier and before local cache writing.
 If both setLineDataModifier and blacklist filtering are configured, the filtering rules will be judged based on the modified data.

 HashMap<String, String[]> filters = new HashMap<>();